Date: Wed, 24 Mar 93 19:11:02 EST

 An argument ensued.
 I finally got Lavin's permission to take the case of AA001032 as a backup --- provided that I first remove the chassis, back plane, power supply, optical drive, and anything else of any possible value.
 I found a NeXT tool and proceeded to do just that --- with Lavin's eager assistance.

-On Tuesday morning I picked up Sally Chew, our managing editor, at the train station and headed out to Livemore, where we rendezvoused with Eric and his assistant, an attractive woman named Pam.
+On Tuesday morning I picked up Sally Chew, our managing editor, at the train station and headed out to Livemore, where we rendezvoused with Eric and his assistant, a woman named Pam.
 We went to the badge office, had our IDs checked, and were given badges.
 A few minutes later we were joined by Harry Hasegawa, a jolly man who appeared to be in his late 40s who was head of Livermore's fire research group.
 Harry was our official escort.
 He took us back to our cars then led us through the Lab's security perimeter.
 Everything seemed to be going according to plan.

 Livermore is a huge facility.
 We drove a mile down the road, with buildings on either side of us, then turned through a traffic circle and finally stopped in front of a thirty-foot cooling tower.
 Next to the tower was the burn cell itself --- a metal shack about thirty feet wide and 20 feet high.
 The cell had two large metal doors on the front.
 The smell of an old fire permeated the area, like the small of a campsite the morning after a large bonfire.